AllenNeuralDynamics/aind-file-standards/docs/file_formats/nwb.md

 ## Metadata

-- At AIND, we document metadata from [aind-data-schema](https://aind-data-schema.readthedocs.io/en/latest/) into the `Metadata` container using a metadata extension XXX - link reference to metadata extension
+- At AIND, we document metadata from [aind-data-schema](https://aind-data-schema.readthedocs.io/en/latest/) into the `Metadata` container using [ndx-aind-metadata](https://github.com/AllenNeuralDynamics/ndx-aind-metadata)

 ### Application Notes